Mridul-web-me/developer-community/README.md

 # Building up a developer community

-This project was bootstrapped with [Create React App](https://keen-kare-119dfb.netlify.app/).
+This project was bootstrapped with [Go To Our Website](https://keen-kare-119dfb.netlify.app/).

 ## Available Scripts